Americans fete royal wedding in pubs, hotels and homes

 If the U.K. and the U.S. have long enjoyed a "special relationship," this gave it a whole new meaning.

+"It was a real-life fairy tale," said Erin Massa, 34, who watched at a Minneapolis pub.
+"If someone my age from America can suddenly become a princess, essentially, anything really is possible."

-Across the country at a house in Burlington, New Jersey, a Philadelphia suburb, partygoers erupted in applause upon sight of Queen Elizabeth and Prince Phillip, but also for Doria Ragland, Markle's mother.
-Guest Paula Jackson gasped when Markle emerged from the Rolls Royce that brought her to St. George's Chapel in Windsor, the British royals' longtime home.
+About 1,000 miles (1,600 kilometers) away at a home in Burlington, New Jersey, Paula Jackson gasped when Markle emerged from the Rolls-Royce that brought her to St. George's Chapel in Windsor, the British royals' longtime home.

 "I'm just so happy for her," said Jackson, dressed in a jeweled blazer and tiara.
 "She will be an example for our young, African-American women."

 At gatherings around the U.S., viewers admitted Markle's beauty and naturalness.
-But they also marveled at the boundary-breaking, even-more-than-fairytale union between the prince who lost his mother, Princess Diana, when he was 12 and the American actress who has spoken out about coming to terms with her biracial identity as the daughter of a black mother and white father.
+But they also marveled at the boundary-breaking union between the 33-year-old prince who has been open about how grief shadowed his life for decades after the 1997 death of his mother, Princess Diana, and the 36-year-old American actress who has spoken out about coming to terms with her biracial identity as the daughter of a black mother and white father.

+Some viewers wiped away tears as they watched the wedding from Immaculate Heart High School in Los Angeles, Markle's alma mater.

+"It's all my family can talk about," said 15-year-old sophomore Daniella Bueno, who got up at 3 a.m. to join dozens of students, parents and staffers for the event.
+"She's representing our school in such a beautiful way."

 A crowd in fascinators and tiaras gathered for the storied hotel's first royal wedding viewing party, which came complete with deviled eggs, black pudding, Earl Grey tea butter biscuits and cake pops with champagne and flower liqueur.